Nano-AI Convergence

 Academic Co-Chair: Cate Brinson, abstract/bio, Duke University

-Keynote Speaker - Qian Chen, University of Illinois
+Keynote Speaker - Qian Chen, abstract/bio, University of Illinois

 1:00pmLunch Break